reactjs/react.dev/beta/src/pages/learn/state-a-components-memory.md

 In this case, you want React to remember `index`.

-> The convention is to name this pair like `const [thing, setThing]`.
+> The convention is to name this pair like `const [something, setSomething]`.
 You could name it anything you like, but conventions make things easier to understand across projects.

 The only argument to `useState` is the **initial value** of your state variable.
 In this example, the `index`'s initial value is set to `0` with `useState(0)`.